riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 found a bug with Miri, we'd appreciate if you tell us and we'll add it to the list!

-Be aware that Miri will not catch all possible errors in your program, and cannot run all programs:
+Be aware that Miri will not catch all cases of undefined behavior in your program, and cannot run all programs:

 * There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold.
 Miri tries to avoid false positives here, so if you program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.

     In particular, Miri does currently not check that integers are initialized or that references point to valid data.
 * If the program relies on unspecified details of how data is laid out, it will still run fine in Miri -- but might break (including causing UB) on different compiler versions or different platforms.
-* Miri is fully deterministic and does not actually pick a base address in virtual memory for the program's allocations.
-If program behavior depends on the base address of an allocation, Miri will stop execution (with a few exceptions to make some common pointer comparisons work).
+* Program execution is non-deterministic when it depends, for example, on where exactly in memory allocations end up.
+Miri tests one of many possible executions of your program.
+If your code is sensitive to allocation base addresses or other non-deterministic data, try running Miri with different values for `-Zmiri-seed` to test different executions.
 * Miri runs the program as a platform-independent interpreter, so the program has no access to any platform-specific APIs or FFI.
-A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support concurrency, or networking, or file system access, or gathering entropy from the system.
+A few APIs have been implemented (such as printing to stdout) but most have not: for example, Miri currently does not support concurrency, or SIMD, or networking, or file system access.

 [rust]: https://www.rust-lang.org/
 [mir]: https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md